ritcheyer/lifework/exercise/README.md

 Pull-ups (scaled to ring rows)
 ```

-**NOTE:** I made it 1 rep into the round of 14 of Single-arm DB overhead lunges
+**NOTES / GOALS:** I made it 1 rep into the round of 14 of Single-arm DB overhead lunges

 _Station 3 is `5-10-15-20-25…` of_: